alexander-williamson/prequin-fullstack-interview-task/README.md

 You'll then showcase your work to some of our engineering team and discuss your solution, how you found balance to deliver a functional prototype and how you would do it diffrently on a production ready system.

-This exercise is not graded or scored; it is designed to give us a sample of your thought processes as an engineer.
+This exercise is not graded or scored; it is designed to give us a sample of your thought processes and skill set as an engineer.

 ## The User Story